AndreyZhartun/node-js-example/README.md

 This backend app includes:
 * REST API implementation with Express, MongoDB (NoSQL) and Node.js (HTTP GET, HTTP POST, HTTP PUT, HTTP DELETE);
 * User Authentification: using JSON Web Token;
+* Configured NoSQL database connection and operations MongoDB (using schemas (Mongoose ODM) and basic population);
 * SSL implementation with a self-signed key (as an example), basic CORS implementation.